addisonwang2013/DTL/README.md

 * For the checkpoint of event network, please assign the path to `./res/ddd17/ddd17_event_ckpt.pth`

-Visualize semantic segmentation results for event data for general and LDR visual condtions:
+Visualizing semantic segmentation results for general and LDR visual condtions:

 ```python
 python visualize.py